netsirkl64/SSHRD_Script-High-Sierra/README.md

 # Usage

-1. Clone and cd into this repository: `git clone https://github.com/verygenericname/SSHRD_Script --recursive && cd SSHRD_Script`
+1. Clone and cd into this repository: `git clone --recursive https://github.com/kristenlc/SSHRD_Script-High-Sierra && cd SSHRD_Script-High-Sierra`
-    - If you have cloned this before, run `cd SSHRD_Script && git pull` to pull new changes
+    - If you have cloned this before, run `cd SSHRD_Script-High-Sierra && git pull` to pull new changes
 2. Run `./sshrd.sh <iOS version for ramdisk>`, **without** the `<>`.
 3. Place your device into DFU mode
     - A11 users, go to recovery first, then DFU.